ELSTOW, BEDFORDSHIRE

 In 1199, a court of the King’s Bench determined that Willium Bunion of Wilstead held (of the Abbess of Elstow) a virgate (30 acres) of land at Wilstead.

-At some point, some of the Chalgrave family appear to have moved to the nearby village of Flitton .
-Then there arises an interesting co-incidence: The Flitton Bunyans' family tree - dated from the 17th century onwards, shows that they commonly named their male children 'Thomas' - as did the Elstow Bunyans.
+At some point, some of the Chalgrave family appear to have moved to the nearby village of Flitton.
+The Flitton Bunyans' family tree - dated from the 17th century onwards - shows that they commonly named their male children 'Thomas' - as did the Elstow Bunyans.

-For these reasons, we have included John Boynun of Pullokes Hille and a few others named in documents from those early times, near the top of our tree as a possible ancestors of the Elstow Bunyans.
+For these reasons, we have included John Boynun of Pullokes Hille and a few others named in documents from those early times, near the top of our tree, as possible ancestors of the Elstow Bunyans.

 See also; http://www.mikesclark.com/genealogy/bunyan.html

-You can download a PDF of the Elstow Bunyan family's tree via the link immediately below.
-There are also a number of Bunyan-related articles that you may find of interest.
+Also below, are a number of downloadable Bunyan-related articles that you may find of interest.

 File Type: pdf